The Department of Psychology

 A primary concern in the department is to develop an understanding of the nature of humans that is coherent with psychological and biblical knowledge.
 We intend to prepare students to carry out their scholarly, professional, and personal vocations in a way that reflects their Christian commitment and motivates and empowers them to act as agents of redemptive change in those domains.

-To learn more about this exciting major, please contact the chair of the Psychology Department, Dr. Kaye Cook.
+To learn more about this exciting major, please contact the chair of the Psychology Department, Dr. Bert Hodges.

 Distinctives of the Department